I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 Why It’s Great: This episode shows that society must be patient with rehabilitated criminals in Gotham, and criminals need to be less sensitive to the world that they have been thrown back into.
 Batman and Harley also have a moment at the end of the episode that is both heart wrenching and funny.

 Read My Lips

 14. "Read My Lips"

-Premise: Scarface debuts as the wooden puppet exhibiting the evil personality of his otherwise mild mannered ventriloquist.
-He uses his influence to start a gang and wreak havoc in the city.
+Premise: Scarface makes his animated debut as the wooden puppet exhibiting the evil personality of his otherwise mild-mannered Ventriloquist.
+He uses his influence to start a gang and wreak havoc in Gotham City.

 Why It’s Great: Psychological disorders fascinate me, and multiple personality disorder is one of the most fascinating and tragic mental illnesses around.
 To feature it on a kid’s show is a really bold move and helps the audience to better understand the disease in a very stylized way.
-One of the creepiest moments in the series is when the Ventriloquist is recovering in Arkham Asylum only to be seen crafting a new head for Scarface in his woodworking class.
+One of the creepiest moments in the series is when the Ventriloquist is recovering in Arkham only to be seen crafting a new head for Scarface in secret.

 15. "Be A Clown"

 Premise: When The Joker crashes the mayor’s son’s birthday party as "Jekko the Clown," the lonely boy, Jordan, follows him back to his hideout in an amusement park where he assists in and then resists torturing Batman.
 Batman escapes and pursues The Joker through the amusement park before reuniting Jordan with his worried father.

 Why It’s Great: The Joker is at his best in this episode, working solo and doing what he does best, eggs on Batman with bad jokes and mayhem.
 The best part of the episode is their fight on the roller coaster, battling g-forces and each other.